-Mr. Zhao is the spouse of Ms. Wang, the father of Ms. Zhao Moge and the brother-in-law of Mr. Ye Fanxiu.
+Mr. Zhao is the spouse of Ms. Wang, the father of Ms. Zhao Moge.

-Ms. Zhao Moge (趙默格), aged 34, is an executive Director responsible for the overall operation and finance of the Group.
+Ms. Zhao Moge (趙默格), aged 35, is an executive Director responsible for the overall operation and finance of the Group.

 Ms. Zhao joined the Group in July 2011 and had held various positions.
 She first started working for the Group as an administrative executive responsible for administrative matters.
 She became an accounting assistant in May 2012 and was promoted to accounting manager with responsibility for managing and overseeing the daily operation of accounting department in July 2014.
 In April 2015, she became the general manager of Putian Cable (Shanghai) Building Intelligence Co., Ltd ("Putian Cable (Shanghai)") and was responsible for the marketing and sales in the PRC market.
 Ms. Zhao is a director of Putian Cable and a supervisor of Putian Cable (Shanghai).
 Ms. Zhao obtained a bachelor of engineering from Nanchang University (南昌大學) in the PRC in June 2011.